 I give below a list of all the commercial accidents between the dates of 1994 and 2014.
 This period seems to have been forgotten when it comes to knowing the adverse affects of aspartame on pilots and crew.
 Some of these pilot errors just don’t make sense.

-I found this article on the web written by Captain Pat Boone and it’s worth a read, especially if you’re a pilot or crew member.
+Here is a useful app written by Captain Pat Boone could be useful, especially if you’re a pilot or crew member.

 Common pilot errors

 - Failure to perform the “I’M SAFE” checklist ie. Illness, Medication, Stress, Alcohol, Fatigue, Emotion.